 After 2 months of the grid-down scenario

 It’s safe to assume that by this point, things will not likely go back to the way they were anytime soon.
 Any long-term survival plans that you and your group have should be implemented soon.
-You also need to start asking questions about the possibility of moving to a location where it is more conducive for long-term survivability, especially if you live in the city or urban setting in which supplies will be limited.
+You also need to start asking questions about the possibility of moving to a location where it is more conducive for long-term survivability, especially if you live in a city or urban setting in which supplies will be limited.